-

 What are the common types of transactions involving public companies that would require regulatory scrutiny and/or disclosure?

-Common types of transactions involving public companies that would require regulatory scrutiny and/or disclosure include, inter alia, public takeovers, mergers, acquisitions, and significant changes in share ownership.
-Such transactions may trigger mandatory bid requirements and/or disclosure obligations, and may require approval from the SFSA or the stock exchange.
-If the transaction triggers an obligation to prepare a prospectus, the approval process with the SFSA also applies if the shares are listed on a regulated market.
-Transactions resulting in mandatory bids require regulatory scrutiny and disclosures and are further described below under item 15.
+Common types of transactions involving listed companies that require regulatory scrutiny and/or disclosure include, inter alia, public takeovers, mergers, acquisitions, and significant changes in share ownership.
+Such transactions may trigger mandatory bid requirements and/or disclosure obligations and may require approval from the SFSA or the stock exchange.
+If the transaction triggers an obligation to prepare a prospectus, the approval process with the SFSA also applies.
+Transactions where entities or individuals acquire or dispose of shares in a listed company resulting in their holdings exceeding or falling below certain thresholds trigger disclosure requirements, as further described below under item 13.
+Significant holdings resulting in mandatory bids require regulatory scrutiny and disclosures and are further described below under item 15.

-Additionally, any transaction may require disclosures under the EU Market Abuse Regulation subject to information of the transaction being deemed to be price sensitive information and are assumed to have an impact on share price.
+Additionally, any transaction may require disclosure under the EU Market Abuse Regulation subject to information of the transaction being price sensitive, and is assumed to have an impact on the share price.

 -